thinesan29/BNTA_Capstone_GroupProject/README.md

 - `HORROR`

 ### Language:
-An enum class that filters movies by language.Language contains the following:
+The Language enum class is used to filter movies based on their language, and includes the following options:
 - `ENGLISH`
 - `TAMIL`
 - `SPANISH`